[API Suggestion] Introduce Modern Visual Styles for Apps targeting .NET 11+ and Win 11+ for A11Y improvements. (Was DarkMode/VisualStyles)

 General approach for applying Dark Mode

-Later I guess we should have an additional project setting, so that also the Designer could pick up that color scheme, and then we generate and inject via ApplicationConfiguration.Initialize()
+Later I guess we should have an additional project setting, so that also the Designer could pick up that color scheme, and then we generate and inject via ApplicationConfiguration.Initialize().

-here is a "logical ambient" property, means, the idea is, that any control with that setting looks at its parent, a top-level control without a parent would look at Application.DefaultDarkMode
+System as a dark mode setting is a "logical ambient" property, means that any control with that setting looks at its parent - a top-level control without a parent would look at Application.ColorMode and the Application using System would then look at the System.

 Versioning Visual Styles for current and future A11Y requirements

 Visual Styles Mode for versioning how controls render in different versions of the Framework is essential to ensure backward compatibility.
 This is especially important when new accessibility laws require changes in the UI, such as increasing the minimum size, padding, or margins of controls.
-In some cases, these adjustments can break the pixel-perfect layout of Forms or UserControls.
-Additionally, controls derived from a base control that changes how it requests space can potentially break other derived controls.
-Here are a few scenarios where versioning visual styles is required:

 -

 New Accessibility Laws: To comply with new accessibility standards, controls may need to have larger minimum sizes, padding, or margins.
-For example, adjusting the padding of a TextBoxBase derived control might not be feasible without breaking existing layouts.
+For example, adjusting the padding of a

 Dark Mode: Dark Mode can introduce contrast issues with closely positioned controls, especially when they have non-controllable border sizes or padding.
 Ensuring proper spacing and rendering adjustments in Dark Mode is crucial.